auth0/docs/articles/connections/social/box.md

 ## Prerequisites

-Before connecting yor Auth0 app to Box, you will need to register your Auth0 tenant on their [developer portal](https://developers.box.com/).
+Before connecting yor Auth0 app to Box, you will need to have a [Box Developer](https://developers.box.com/) account.

 ## Steps